Choosing a school? You’ve got options.

 Tennessee families can also choose private schools.
 These nonpublic schools charge tuition and offer a unique learning environment that may be smaller in size, pass on a specific religious tradition, or provide a different curriculum than is available in your district school.

 Some tuition assistance is available.
 In Tennessee, students with special needs may be eligible for a publicly funded Individualized Education Account.
 In 2022, this program was expanded to include students with dyslexia.
 Also, low-income and middle-income students zoned to attend a Shelby County District school, Hamilton County or Metro Nashville Public School may qualify for a state-funded education savings account to attend a private school of their choice.
 Families can find an enrollment form and more details at the Tennessee Department of Education.
 Additional funding may be available from other sources.

 Tennessee Online Learning

 Don’t overlook virtual learning, which offers a uniquely flexible learning environment that meets a variety of family needs.
 Whether your child wants to accelerate learning or needs a quieter, stress-free environment in which to focus, you may be interested in trying online school.

-For the 2021-2022 school year, Tennessee has 57 virtual schools, 29 of which are new ones!
 Virtual schools in Tennessee are overseen by school districts.
 While some virtual schools may be open only to in-district students, others (like Tennessee Virtual Academy and Tennessee Connections Academy) serve students statewide.

 To read more about online learning in Tennessee, check out the Digital Learning Collaborative’s state profile.